EthanLJudice/Mom-s-Fridge/version3/README.md

     Node.js,
     and Server.js
     Jackson Buhrer:
-    Crated most of the recipes for the recipe search.
+    Created most of the recipes for the recipe search.
 Added the steps for them since I have cooking experience.
 Added pictures for the recipes.

 # Implementation Details